 Go Your Own Way?

-For flexibility, the PCB software supports character mode LCD, OLED and VFD display modules in addition to the Noritake GU280 graphic VFD.
+For hobbyists who want to find their own route, the PCB software supports character mode LCD, OLED and VFD display modules in addition to the Noritake GU280 graphic VFD.
 With these types of displays a configuration link is set on the Display PCB to inform the software that it has a 2 line character display connected instead of a graphic.

 For examples; the Futaba M402SD10FJ 40 character x 2 line VFD module or Winstar OLED 40×2 WEH004002A are potential options and do functionally work.
 However, note that they are a complex fit because the components on the rear are tall and huge holes have to be strategically drilled in the instrument display board.
 Note that the Winstar OLED 40×2 does not fit inside the MKS70 because it has a large PCB that fouls the top of the enclosure.
 One customer has successfully fitted a Futaba 40×2 with a great deal of modification.